The ConVertor E1’s input compressor is actually a new kind of analog, upwards compressor.

 But how does it sound?

-The sound of this DGC compressor is aggressive. it’s also very loud because as you can see in the graph, the auto-gain is pushing the dynamics up towards the top of the dynamic range instead of the bottom like its old school colleagues.
+The sound of this DGC compressor is aggressive.
+Its output is also very loud because as you can see in the graph, the auto-gain is pushing the dynamics up towards the top of the dynamic range instead of the bottom like its old school colleagues.
 In fact, at 3:1 it’s already obvious and enough for most situations.
-The auto-attack and auto-release are doing their work well and there are no complaints there but we are yet to try out the higher ratios as we are waiting to hear those ratios from the new version of the firmware in about next week so stay tuned.
+The auto-attack and auto-release are doing their work well and there are no complaints there but we are yet to try out the higher ratios as we are waiting to hear those ratios from the new version of the firmware (Firm 1.0).
 The limiter is there simply to not let the input signal clip the ADC but again, it’s not an attenuation-based limiter.
 It’s the gain-limiting that simply backs off the gain when that happens.
 It’s a feature that our past recording engineers would have dreamed about in a recording situation but never thought this was a possibility.
 Mostly because it wasn’t!
 I found the sound of the DGC compressor pretty characterful in a good way.
-But you can tell us as you receive your units.
+But you can tell us as you receive your units / update your ConVertor E1 to Firm 1.0.